Art of Therapist Aid

 Therapist Aid in Challenging Anxious Thoughts

 Anxiety is a normal human reaction to stress.
 It is the body’s natural defense mechanism, preparing us to face or flee from danger.
-However, when anxiety becomes excessive or out of proportion to the situation, it can interfere with daily activities and become a mental health disorder.
+Anxiety can sometimes be too strong or not appropriate for the situation.
+When this happens, it can interfere with daily life.
+It may also lead to mental health problems.

 Affiliate Disclosure: